bbglab/oncodrivefml/docs/source/signature.rst

 does this correction automatically according to the value passed in the flag ``--sequencing``
 (you can list all the options :ref:`using the help <help cmd>`).

+.. important:: Signature correction is done using precomputed counts of whole genome and whole exome of HG19 reference genome.

+   This counts might be similar for other human genomes but ensure that correction is not done genomes of other species.
+   Check the `command line <inside cli>`_ and `configuration file <config signature>`_.

+More complex signatures
+(e.g. using only mutations that map to the regions under analysis, or normalizing by the frequency of trinucleotides in specific regions of the genome) can be computed using the `bgsignature package <https://bitbucket.org/bgframework/bgsignature>`_ and passed to OncodriveFML via the `configuration file <config signature>`_.

 Reasoning behind the correction